 Our ordinary shares will be divided into Class A ordinary shares and Class B ordinary shares immediately prior to the completion of this offering.
 Holders of Class A ordinary shares will be entitled to one vote per share, while holders of Class B ordinary shares will be entitled to three votes per share.
 We will issue Class A ordinary shares represented by our ADSs in this offering.
-All of the outstanding ordinary shares held by SINA as of the date of this prospectus will be automatically redesignated or converted into Class B ordinary shares immediately prior to the completion of this offering.
-All other ordinary shares or preferred shares that are outstanding as of the date of this prospectus will be automatically redesignated or converted into Class A ordinary shares immediately prior to the completion of this offering.
+All of the outstanding ordinary shares held by SINA as of the date of this prospectus will be automatically redesignated or converted into Class B ordinary shares or preferred shares that are outstanding as of the date of this prospectus will be automatically redesignated or converted into Class A ordinary shares immediately prior to the completion of this offering.
 We intend to maintain the dual-class voting structure after the completion of this offering.
 Each Class B ordinary share is convertible into one Class A ordinary share at any time by the holder thereof.
 Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.
 Upon any transfer of Class B ordinary shares by a holder thereof to any person or entity which is not an affiliate of such holder, such Class B ordinary shares shall be automatically and immediately converted into the equal number of Class A ordinary shares.